getappbox/AppBox-iOSAppsWirelessInstallation/README.md

 # Download latest stable release 📦
 [![](https://github.com/developerinsider/developer-insider-content/blob/master/Logo/Download-25.png)](http://tryappbox.com/download)  [Click here to download AppBox.app for your Mac](http://tryappbox.com/download)

-**FLUX WARNING** - Major release in progress, expect things in master to be broken while we brain.
-So, download only stable release.

 # How to use AppBox
 | Step | Description |